Vincent-Vercruyssen/absent_pattern_detection/README.md

 The repository contains easy-to-use versions of the algorithms from the paper.

-In addition, the repository contains the constructed power usage datasets from the paper, and the scripts to construct them.
+In addition, the repository contains the constructed power usage datasets from the paper.

 ## Repository: